Verticordia hughanii: Conservation

 Verticordia hughanii is classified as "Threatened" by the Western Australian Government Department of Parks and Wildlife meaning that it is likely to become extinct or is rare, or otherwise in need of special protection.
 It is also classed as "Endangered" (EN) under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act), meets the requirements of the World Conservation Union (IUCN 2000) Red List Category "Endangered" and an interim recovery plan has been prepared.
 The main threats to the known populations are lack of recruitment (most of the plant are old and new plants are rarely seen), grazing by rabbits, weed invasion (especially wild oats Avena fatua), increase in salinisation of groundwater and inappropriate fire regimes.
 The current owners of the land with the largest population are "enthusiastic" about conservation of this species but future changes in land ownership are also a potential threat.

 Use in horticulture

-This verticordia has been described as "startingly beautiful" when in flower from November to March or April in cultivation.
+This verticordia has been described as "startlingly beautiful" when in flower from November to March or April in cultivation.
 It strikes readily from cuttings and thrives in well-drained soils in both winter- and summer-rainfall areas.
 Unfortunately it has not been possible to date to establish saleable plant in pots for general horticulture.